yingfeng23/yingfeng23.github.io/_pages/cv.md

 # Leadership and Volunteer

 •	Oct.
-2014/ 2016.
-Volunteer at the **NBA China Wukesong Games**, responsible for on-site entrance guidance and order maintenance.
+2014/ 2016. **Volunteer** at the **NBA China Wukesong Games**, responsible for on-site entrance guidance and order maintenance.

 •	Apr.
-2017.
-Volunteer at the **CSMF Global Sports Industry Conference**, responsible for maintaining order in the main conference hall and at the participants' reception.
+2017. **Volunteer** at the **CSMF Global Sports Industry Conference**, responsible for maintaining order in the main conference hall and at the participants' reception.

 •	Oct.
-2018.
-Volunteer at **Six Day London**, Telemetry Data Operations team, responsible for fitting, monitoring, and removing telemetry sensors to professional athletes’ bikes pre/during/post-event and communicating with professional athletes regarding equipment and sensors.
+2018. **Volunteer** at **Six Day London**, Telemetry Data Operations team, responsible for fitting, monitoring, and removing telemetry sensors to professional athletes’ bikes pre/during/post-event and communicating with professional athletes regarding equipment and sensors.

 •	Oct.
-2019.
-Volunteer at the **15th World Chinese Entrepreneurs Convention**, responsible for the reception of VIPs and presentation of Tibetan companies and product exhibitions.
+2019. **Volunteer** at the **15th World Chinese Entrepreneurs Convention**, responsible for the reception of VIPs and presentation of Tibetan companies and product exhibitions.

 •	Sep.
-2021-Mar 2022. **Postgraduate Research Representative** at Loughborough University London, responsible for communicating with the University on behalf of the doctoral researchers, passing on problems and providing solutions.
+2021-Mar 2022. **Postgraduate Research Representative** at **Loughborough University London**, responsible for communicating with the University on behalf of the doctoral researchers, passing on problems and providing solutions.

-•	2016-2018.
-Network Administrator intern at Information Network Centre in Beijing Sport University, responsible for daily campus network maintenance work.
+•	2016-2018. **Network Administrator intern** at **Information Network Centre in Beijing Sport University**, responsible for daily campus network maintenance work.

 •	Nov.
 2017-Jan.
-2018.
-Assistant Teacher at **New Oriental Education & Technology Group Inc**., IELTS department, responsible for recording Classroom key points, contacting parents and getting feedback.
+2018. **Assistant Teacher** at **New Oriental Education & Technology Group Inc**., IELTS department, responsible for recording Classroom key points, contacting parents and getting feedback.

 ***